 - Publish on Exit Reminder: This controls whether the user should be reminded when exiting to publish the schedule if it has changed since the last publish.
 Note: This value does not apply unless the user is a Master Scheduler.

 - Display Language: The drop-down menu will display the language that PlanetTogether has been translated into.
 Note: Language is changed on a per-user basis.
 PlanetTogether must be restarted for the language change to take effect.

 - Show Other User Action Messages: When checked, PlanetTogether will display a message in the lower right-hand corner of the screen to inform when another user performs an action that changes the schedule or data.
 This is especially useful when users are working in a multi-user or collaborative environment.
 It allows all users to be on the same "page" regarding changes made to the schedule.
 The message displays:

 - The name of the scenario the action affected.

 - Show confirmation when deleting objects: If checked, users will be prompted to confirm whether they want to delete objects in PlanetTogether.

 - Hide toolbar text: If checked, then command names are hidden in the user interface toolbars.

-- Show Finished Notifications for: If checked, PlanetTogether will display a system message for actions that are finished.
+- Show Finished Notifications for: If checked, PlanetTogether will display a system message for finished actions.

 - Import: A message is shown when a system-wide import is completed.

-- Use shared optimize settings: If checked, the user will only be able to use the optimize settings defined for each scenario.
-This option is preferred when there are multiple planners using the system to ensure that all users are optimizing the same way.
+- Use shared optimized settings: If checked, the user will only be able to use the optimized settings defined for each scenario.
+This option is preferred when multiple planners use the system to ensure that all users are optimizing the same way.